vijoshi/db2scala/README.md

 ## Sample application structure

-The sample applications are structured basd on the the [sbt](http://www.scala-sbt.org/) project structure.
+The sample applications are structured based on the the [sbt](http://www.scala-sbt.org/) project structure.
 There are three applications, each rooted in its respective `DB2Client/` directory.
-As mentioned ealrier these are: `anorm/DB2Client/`, `jdbc/DB2Client/` and `scalikejdbc/DB2Client/`.
+These are: `anorm/DB2Client/`, `jdbc/DB2Client/` and `scalikejdbc/DB2Client/`.

 ## The IBM Data Server Driver for JDBC and SQLJ

-To run the sample applications you need to provide the IBM Data Server Driver for JDBC and SQLJ in the `lib/` directory for each `DB2Client/` application.

 The IBM Data Server Driver for JDBC and SQLJ comes packaged as a single jar file: db2jcc.jar for JDBC 3.0 and db2jcc4.jar for JDBC 4.0.
-This jar file needs to be placed in the `lib/` directory.
+To run the sample applications you need to place the driver jar in the `lib/` directory for each `DB2Client/` application.

 You can obtain the driver jar file from an existing DB2 installation, for example on a DB2 for Linux, Unix and Windows it is present in `sqllib/java` directory.
 Alternately one can obtain the driver from the IBM Data Server Driver for JDBC and SQLJ (JCC Driver) download location provided  [here](http://www-01.ibm.com/software/data/db2/linux-unix-windows/downloads.html).